Android for beginners: Tips and tricks for your new smartphone

 Some manufacturers will include apps on your phone you don't want or need.
 Some will be preinstalled games, some services or other things that the company has agreed to include with their phones whether you want them or not - and some will be where the manufacturer thinks that its version of an app is better than a stock Android app.
 In most cases, this is unwanted bloatware.

-You'll often be able to delete these apps during steup - or opt out of installing them rather.
-Otherwise, you might have to manually remove them, by long pressing on the app icon in the app drawer and selecting uninstall.
-Some can't be uninstalled, in which case you might want to create a folder for junk apps and move them all to there so you're not looking at them all the time.
+You'll often be able to delete these apps during setup - or opt-out of installing them rather.
+Otherwise you might have to manually remove them by long pressing on the app icon in the app drawer and selecting uninstall.
+Some can't be uninstalled, in which case you might want to create a folder for junk apps and move them all there so you're not looking at them all the time.

 Google offers its own version of the Phone and Messages app, which you might want to install instead of those offered by the manufacturer.
-Once you open them, you open them you'll be prompted to make them your default.
+Once you open them, you'll be prompted to make them your default.

 Which is the best Android browser?